 It’s surreal to look out at the vast ocean and see nothing for miles.
-It’s a single reminder just how small we are in this world.
+It’s a single reminder of just how small we are in this world.

 We spent this day on the most beautiful strip of white sand with a reef, and blue water as far as the eye can see.
-The only shade created are the umbrellas that accompany you on the trip.
+The only shade created is the umbrellas that accompany you on the trip.

 Spending a day on the sandbank consisted of snorkeling with tropical fish, laying out under the umbrellas, wading in the blue water, lots of photography, and of course enjoying friendships in such a unique environment.
 An excursion to one of the many sandbanks is a must-do when visiting the Maldives!